 Richard G. Stefanacci, DO, MGH, MBA, AGSF, CMDChief Medical Officer

-Dr Stefanacci’s work for vulnerable populations is very personal, stemming from his involvement with the Go4theGoal Foundation (www.Go4theGoal.org), a 501(c)3 nonprofit organization that he founded with his family and friends when his oldest son, Richard, was diagnosed with Ewing’s sarcoma in May 2006.
-After his son’s death on June 12, 2007, he turned his intense focus to the foundation’s development.
-Since its inception, Go4theGoal has raised several million dollars to assist hundreds of children affected by cancer at more than 100 children’s hospitals across the country, while also funding cutting-edge research to find a cure.
+Finally, Dr Stefanacci’s work for vulnerable populations is very personal, stemming from his involvement with the Go4theGoal Foundation (www.Go4theGoal.org), a 501(c)(3) public charity that he founded with his family and friends when his oldest son, Richard, was diagnosed with Ewing’s sarcoma.
+Since its inception, the foundation has raised several million dollars to assist hundreds of children affected by cancer at nearly 100 children’s hospitals across the country, while also funding cutting-edge research to find a cure.
 This research work is directed by the foundation’s panel of experts, which includes several current and past federal government leaders in rare diseases.
 As you can see, whether as a practicing physician, policy expert, or patient advocate, Dr Stefanacci’s life’s work has focused on improving care outcomes for some of the most at-risk individuals.